Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Okay.

-Just songs on the station.
+The song's on the station.

-Someone sent it in, two massive songs, and said, this is mine now.
+Someone sent it in two massive songs and said, this is mine now.

 Yeah.